Maui green sea turtle swimming in the ocean

 Rash Guards and Sun Protection

 Rash Guards: To prevent sunburn and abrasions from your equipment or the environment, wearing a rash guard is your best bet.
-They offer an extra layer of protection against the intense Hawaiian sun while also being quick to dry.
+They offer an extra layer of protection against the intense Hawaiian sun while drying quickly.

 Sun Protection: Protecting your skin from harmful UV rays is crucial.
 The best way to safeguard your skin while preserving Hawaii’s delicate coral reefs is by using reef-safe sunscreen.
 Make sure to apply it generously on parts of your body that your rash guard does not cover.
 It’s important to remember that covering up with clothing is often more effective than any sunscreen.